tekknolagi/isdt/assignments/02-cli-constructive.md

 Now integrate by adding `myls.c` as a target to `build.sh`!

 ## Submitting your work
-Please submit your two files, `build.sh` and `myls.c` on Gradescope.
+Please submit your two files, `build.sh` and `myls.c`, on Gradescope.

 ## Just for fun...
 **At this point, you are done with the assignment.
 You need not read anything